 Another great thing about them is that they enhance the clickthrough rate (CTR) of your ads.
 In turn, this improves your ROI.

-By analysing on-site behaviour and search queries, your company can retarget users to encourage them to revisit your webpage.
+By analyzing on-site behavior and search queries, your company can retarget users to encourage them to revisit your webpage.
 This way, you can significantly increase the chances of conversion.

 The third strategy can also work wonders for your marketing initiatives.
 It entails creating ad groups and incorporating just one keyword relevant to your offerings.
 This ploy has several potential benefits: